jozn/xml2java/README.md

 butterknife has a lot of redundancy of codes.

 #### Why it's written in Golang, and not common java and android-apt ?
-I build this tool mainly for my project, but later i decided to open source this, maybe in future i write this in java.
+I build this tool mainly for my project, but later i decided to open source this, maybe in future i write this tool in java.